 - Hot Sandwiches: This is one of the best ways to use leftover gravy.
 Get out some good sliced bread.
 Top it with hot cooked meat (leftover roast chicken…mmmm) and then add your hot gravy.
 Dinner.
 Is.
 Served.

 - Patty Melts (sort of): I worked as a waitress in my parents’ restaurants as a teen.
 This was my favorite thing to request for lunch when there.
-Grilled rye bread topped with a burger patty, topped with a slice of ham, topped with a slice of cheese, topped with gravy – all hot and melty and good.
+Grilled rye bread topped with a burger patty, topped with a slice of ham, topped with a slice of cheese, topped with hot gravy – all hot and melty and good.

 - Chicken Pot Pie (or Any-Kind-Of-Meat Pot Pie): Chop up some cooked meat and add veggies.
 Go in with the gravy and then pop a pie crust over top.
 Bake.
-Here’s a recipe that will work perfectly, just use your gravy instead of the sauce listed in the ingredients.

 - Chicken and Dumplings: Get some cooked chicken into a pot with a veg or two.
 Add your gravy and thin it out a bit with some water or milk.
 Heat it up and then cook dumplings in it.
 I don’t make the fluffy Southern-style dumplings.
 I tend to make ones that are somewhere between a dumpling and spaetzle.
 Here’s my dumpling recipe.

 - Biscuits and Gravy: Cook up some breakfast sausage meat.
 Add your gravy.
 You probably want to add a dash or two of hot sauce or some black pepper because sausage gravy usually has a kick to it.
 Spilt open some hot biscuits and ladle on the gravy.
+Or, make a Biscuits and Gravy Casserole.

 - Hamburger Hash: The way I usually make hamburger hash is to cook up ground beef, add flour, stir, then add milk.
 It’s a saucy thing.
 Skip the flour and milk and go with gravy instead.
 Serve over noodles or potatoes.